 Freezing broccoli this way is perfect if you want to have frozen broccoli ready to eat in no time.
-Since the brocs are already pre-cooked, they just need to be warmed up. no need to wait until the vegetable softens.
-A few minutes on a frying pan or in a microwave and the brocs are ready.
-This method is perfect if you plan to eat the frozen broccoli within a month.
-It’s not recommended if you are planning to store the brocs for the long term.
+Since the veggie is already pre-cooked, they just need to be warmed up. no need to wait until the vegetable softens.
+A few minutes on a frying pan or in a microwave and the broccoli is ready.

 Here’s the step by step process of freezing pre-cooked broccoli (choose one of the options):

 - [Option A] Cooking the broccoli.
 Boil a pot of water with a pinch of salt and chuck the broccoli.
 Keep the pot on simmer for about 10 to 15 minutes until the veggie softens slightly.
-The brocs do not need to soften all the way because you will be reheating it.
-Aim to undercook the brocs.
+The florets do not need to soften all the way because you will be reheating it.
+Aim to undercook the them.
 Once broccoli softens, strain the water.

 - [Option B] Steam the broccoli.
 Bring a pot of water to a boil and steam the broccoli for 20 to 25 minutes until it softens.
 Just like you would do if you were cooking it, aim to under-steam it.